dictyBase/Migration/deployment/argoevents.md

 and dispatches them to sensors.

 One gateway can have multiple sensors, as denoted by the `watchers` key at the bottom of the config file.
+Because of this, one gateway can be used for multiple repositories.

 The [official documentation](https://argoproj.github.io/argo-events/gateway/) has a diagram that shows the process from client to server.